 The St. Rose of Lima community expects alumni and current families to join in Read More ››

-“Catholic social teaching on race suffers from Read More ››
+“Catholic social teaching on race suffers from a Read More ››

 BROOKFIELD—Marde Dimon, a teacher at St. Joseph Catholic Academy, signed up for a community garden plot this summer in one of the Trumbull parks where she works as a part-time park ranger.
 She named her first ever garden the “Long Shot Plot,” and planned for it Read More ››